minecrafter/Buycraft-Plugin/README.md

 ---- Buycraft Plugin ------------------------

-For setup instructions, please visit https://buycraft.net.
+For setup instructions please visit http://buycraft.net.

-Purchase premium for added features such as an online webstore (https://example.buycraft.net)

-You may contact a member of support via visiting the support link inside of your server panel located at https://server.buycraft.net.
+Purchase Premium and gain access to over 15 more awesome features.
+To purchase Premium, go to http://server.buycraft.net/premium.

+Are you in need of help?
+Please contact customer support via email (support@buycraft.net) or via the helpdesk at http://support.buycraft.net.

 --- INSTALLATION --- ------------------------------------------------------

-Please run the command "/buycraft secret (Your secret key here)" in game/console, to find your secret key, go to https://server.buycraft.net and visit the server settings page.
-Refer to installation videos and tutorials available on Buycraft.net for more help/info.
+Please run the command "/buycraft secret <Secret key>" in the console.
+To find your secret key, go to http://server.buycraft.net and visit the servers page under the webstore section.
+Refer to installation videos and tutorials available on http://buycraft.net for more help/info.

 ---- MCMYADMIN INTERGRATION ------------------------------------------------